-As property prices continue to struggle in many parts of the UK, the number of people staying put and converting their lofts into an extra room is on the increase, research shows.
+As property prices continue to struggle in many parts of Britain, the number of people staying put and converting their lofts into an extra room is on the rise.

 Research by Lloyds TSB suggests a rise in vendors pulling their property off the market to spend money on improvements.
-"People are making the most of the space they have because of the costs of moving and a loft conversion can be an asset to a home," says Peter Bolton Kin, Global Residential Director at the Royal Institute of Chartered Surveyors.
+"People are making the most of the space they have because of the costs of moving and a loft conversion can be an asset to a home," says Peter Bolton King, global residential director at the Royal Institute of Chartered Surveyors.

-And it's estimated that a loft conversion can add 10% to a property's value, even when prices are wobbling.
+And it's estimated that a loft conversion can add 10 per cent to a property's value, even when prices are wobbling.

 This measure will help homeowners who in the current financial climate will rather add extra space and value to their properties than move.

-While estate agents support additions to a property's value with a loft conversion, one worry is whether the money invested will really be made recouped, according to research from bankin group Santander.
-When house prices increase, you usually get a return on your investment within a couple of years; but as house prices fall so spending thousands may add no value.
+While estate agents support additions to a property's value with a loft conversion, one worry is whether the money invested will really be recouped, according to research from banking group Santander.
+When house prices increase, you usually get a return on your investment within a couple of years.
+But as house prices fall, so spending thousands may add no value.

 Financing a loft conversion

-A fifth of homeowners in the UK are planning to carry out major structural work on their properties, research has also found.
-The study by Sainsbury's Bank discovered that last year some 5.3 million homeowners made structural changes to their properties.
+A fifth of homeowners in Britain are planning to carry out major structural work on their properties, research has also found.
+The study by Sainsbury's Bank discovered that last year some 5.3m homeowners made structural changes to their properties.

-Know your regulationsYou might not need planning permission but you do need to be aware of building regulations and that's where a lot of people have come unstuck when attempting to do a conversion without taking the appropriate advice or doing their homework.
+Know your regulationsYou might not need planning permission but you do need to be aware of building regulations.
+A lot of people have come unstuck when attempting to do a conversion without taking the appropriate advice or doing their homework.

 If a conversion doesn't meet these building regulation criteria, then you can't market it as an extra bedroom (only storage) and you won't get the price you wanted for the property.
 At worst, you may inadvertently cut through supporting joists, which basically hold the roof up, and that would be very costly to put right and may mean your home is unsalable.